yohanvalencia/lakekeeper/docs/docs/developer-guide.md

 ### What is where?

-We have three crates, `iceberg-catalog`, `iceberg-catalog-bin` and `iceberg-ext`.
-The bulk of the code is in `iceberg-catalog`.
-The `iceberg-catalog-bin` crate contains the main entry point for the catalog.
+We have three crates, `lakekeeper`, `lakekeeper-bin` and `iceberg-ext`.
+The bulk of the code is in `lakekeeper`.
+The `lakekeeper-bin` crate contains the main entry point for the catalog.
 The `iceberg-ext` crate contains extensions to `iceberg-rust`.

-#### iceberg-catalog
+#### lakekeeper

-The `iceberg-catalog` crate contains the core of the catalog.
+The `lakekeeper` crate contains the core of the catalog.
 It is structured into several modules:

 1. `api` - contains the implementation of the REST API handlers as well as the `axum` router instantiation.
 2. `catalog` - contains the core business logic of the REST catalog